Article

 Result:

 1. This is a list item with two paragraphs.
-Indent the second paragraph 4 spaces to align with the list.
+Indent the second paragraph by 4 spaces to align with the list.

 Vestibulum enim wisi, viverra nec, fringilla in, laoreet vitae, risus.
 Donec sit amet nisl.
 Aliquam semper ipsum sit amet velit.